 - Right-click to finish your Area Select.

-- Features within the green Area Select box are shown as selected after ending Area Select by right-clicking on the mouse button.
-Selected items are shown as having green "halos" in the View Port and are also highlighted orange in the Project View.
+Features within the green Area Select box are shown as selected after ending Area Select by right-clicking.
+Selected items are shown as having green "halos" in the Viewport and are also highlighted orange in the Project View.

-- More complex areas can be selected by left-clicking on the mouse button around your desired area as many times as needed and finishing the selection with right-click.
+More complex areas can be selected by left-clicking around your desired area as many times as needed and finishing the selection with right-click.

-The Area Select tools can also be used from oblique views (vertical terrain, steep slopes, through vegetation, around corners, etc.), to capture vertically placed items or even hard-to-see items.
+The Area Select tool can also be used from oblique views (vertical terrain, steep slopes, through vegetation, around corners, etc.), to capture vertically placed items or even hard-to-see items.

-- The Area Select boundary cannot intersect itself and shows the boundary outline as Orange—instead of Green—if intersecting.
-If the boundary intersects, you cannot end the selection (right-click).
+The Area Select boundary cannot intersect itself and shows the boundary outline as Orange—instead of Green—if intersecting.
+If the boundary intersects, you cannot end the selection with right-click.

 Most common uses

 - Select areas of points from the Point Grid tool output to remove unwanted points.

 - Select features of a common type to have a new Descriptor, Next Number, or Layer applied.

 Tips and Tricks

 - All selected items also show up in the Project View table, highlighted in orange.

 - Hold Ctrl when digitizing around points to cancel geometry snapping.